Why We Ride

 When I heard of the news that one of my brothers had died, I felt so low.

-We had never met, I never shook your hand, our wives did not know each other, nor did your kids call me uncle.
+We had never met, I never shook your hand, our spouses did not know each other, nor did your kids call me uncle.
 But I knew I had lost a brother.

 You were a total stranger to me, but there was a lump in my throat and a hole in my heart.

-Why did it bother me so much, why could my wife tell that I had lost another friend?
+Why did it bother me so much, how could my wife tell that I had lost another friend?

 Why did I feel I needed to show how firefighters, police officers and emergency responders are all brothers?